 - We have never been ‘kid people’…. so parenting has been a rewarding learning process

 - Our dream is travel.
-As a family we have been to all the US States as a family except for 12.
-We have also been to 2 provinces in Canada.
-Now we have been in both China and Taiwan.
+As a family we have been to all the US states as a family except for 12, 2 provinces in Canada, China, Taiwan and Thailand.

 - When we were traveling in North America we traveled in a Prius with a tent.
 We also cooked most of our food so we could stretch our travel dollars.